Flink SQL DML¶

 Joins¶

-When doing a join in a database, the result reflects the state of the join at the time we execute the query.
-In streaming, as both side of a join receive new rows, both side of joins need to continuously change.
-This is a continuous query on dynamic tables, where the engine needs to keep a lot of state: each row of each table.
+When you run a join in a database, the result reflects the join state at execution time.
+In streaming, as both sides of a join receive new rows, both sides keep evolving.
+This is a continuous query on dynamic tables, and the engine must retain substantial state—effectively rows from each input.

 This is the common join we do between two tables: